numaproj/numaflow/docs/user-guide/user-defined-functions/map/map.md

 ## Streaming Mode

-In cases the map function generates more than one output (e.g., flat map), the UDF can be configured to run in a streaming mode instead of batching, which is the default mode.
-In streaming mode, the messages will be pushed to the downstream vertices once generated instead of in a batch at the end.
+In cases the map function generates more than one output (e.g., flat map), the UDF can be configured to run in a streaming mode where the messages will be pushed to the downstream vertices as soon as the output is generated instead of collecting all the responses and then sending them together at the end when the function returns.

 Check the links below to see the UDF examples in streaming mode for different languages.